ssube/onnx-web/docs/user-guide.md

 The number of scheduler steps to run.
 Using more steps often results in an image with more details, but also takes longer to run.

-The Euler Ancestral scheduler can usually produce decent results in 30-45 steps, while some of the others need 80-100 or more.
+- Euler Ancestral: 30-45 steps
+- UniPC Multistep: 20-40 steps
+- DEIS Multistep: 20-40 steps
+- others: 40+

 Inpainting may need more steps, up to 120 or 150 in some cases.
 Using too many steps can increase the contrast of your image too much, almost like a posterize effect.

 #### Seed parameter